puppetlabs/puppet-docs/source/pe/3.1/console_event-inspector.markdown

 #### Time Sync is Important

 Keeping time synchronized across your deployment will help event inspector produce accurate information and keep it running smoothly.
 Consider running NTP or similar across your deployment.
 As a bonus, NTP is easily managed with PE and doing so is an excellent way to learn puppet and PE if you are new to them.
+The [PE Deployment Guide](/guides/deployment_guide/dg_define_infrastructure.html#thing-one-ntp) can walk you through one, simple method of NTP automation.

 [eventtab]: ./images/console/event_inspector/event_tab.png